mzazon/awesome-cloud-projects/aws/data-enrichment-kinesis-lambda/data-enrichment-kinesis-lambda.md

    ```

    The table is now ready to serve as our enrichment data source.
 Using PAY_PER_REQUEST billing mode ensures cost-effective operation during development and testing phases, automatically scaling with demand without requiring capacity planning.
 This foundation enables our Lambda function to perform fast lookups during stream processing.

-   > **Note**: Learn more about DynamoDB's core concepts and capabilities in the [DynamoDB Developer Guide](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/HowItWorks.CoreComponents.html).

 2. **Populate lookup table with sample data**: